chthota9/academi-slug/README.md

 ## Academi-Slug: UCSC's Premier Tutoring Platform

+- In `\webApp\` directory
-- After `git pull` use `npm install` while in the repository to get current libraries.
+  1. Use `npm install` to get all dependencies
-- To start server use `node server.js` while in webApp directory.
+  2. Use `node server.js` to start server
-- To connect to server type `localhost:5000` into web browser
+     - To connect to server type `localhost:5000` into a web browser